#2 — Parshat Noach

 Ultimate Relief

-In the haftarah reading from Isaiah we hear about this ultimate relief, when the curse is broken forever:
+In the haftarah reading from Isaiah we learn about this ultimate relief, when the curse is broken forever:

 “This is like the days of Noah to me: As I swore that the waters of Noah should no more go over the earth,